-Step 5 has us venturing into the “wrinkle zone”.
+Step 5 of painting a cat in ArtRage has us venturing into the “wrinkle zone”.
 This can be a scary place and I usually get turned around when I attempt to paint a lot of wrinkles, but they aren’t so bad if you stick to a fairly simple plan.
-Just like with the eyes, establish your darks, paint in your midtones and then add your highlights on the side of the light source.
+Just like with the eyes, establish your darks, paint in your mid-tones and then add your highlights on the side of the light source.
 You can see an example of painting wrinkles in oil here.

-Above you can see where I started with the darker areas and began adding in some midtones.
+Above you can see where I started with the darker areas and began adding in some mid-tones.
 I’m not going to lie, it was intimidating starting in on that wrinkly neck.
-A few deep breaths and several breaks always help when moving through challenging areas.
+A few deep breaths and several breaks always help when moving through challenging areas while painting a cat in ArtRage.
 I’ve found that continually going back in and reestablishing my dark areas always helps me get through the tough stuff.

-During this phase of the painting, I was concentrating on getting the values right on the neck.
-Squinting your eyes really helps to make sure you are on track.
-I also will take screen shots of the image and then look at them on my phone.
+During this phase of painting a cat in ArtRage, I was concentrating on getting the values right on the neck.
+Squinting your eyes helps to make sure you are on track.
+I also will take screenshots of the image and then look at them on my phone.
 I do this with my traditional paintings as well.

 When you view the painting really small on a phone screen, you can tell immediately what areas need to be darker and what areas need to be lighter.
 I have thousands of photos on my phone due to checking my work.
 Because of this, I have lots of photos to do tutorials with.
 It’s a win-win!

 As I mentioned before, I’m continually going back in and establishing my dark areas.
-Many times I’ll go a little darker because it’s much easier to lighten up dark areas than darken light areas with wet paint.
-Of course in a digital medium you can always go in and use the erase tool if things get too milky, but I never do that.
+When painting a cat in ArtRage, I usually go a little darker because it’s much easier to lighten up dark areas than darken light areas with wet paint.
+Of course in a digital medium, you can always go in and use the erase tool if things get too milky, but I never do that.
 I like to keep the painting as close to what I would do on a real canvas as possible.

 You can paint on separate layers in ArtRage, but I always paint in one layer using the alla prima (wet-on-wet) method.
 I find multiple layers to be confusing while painting, but it has its uses and there are a lot of ArtRage artists out there that love using effects with layers.
 I think I’m simply too impatient to mess around with all that stuff.